SHIPPED: CRM + BASEBALL EXAMPLES

 3

-First bind for Paul Murphy @ Acme Corp creates the registry row — the network grows from zero without bootstrap people.
+First bind for Paul Murphy @ Acme Corp creates the registry row.
+The network grows from zero without bootstrap people.

 For agents (MCP)

 Built for LLM client integrators.
-One long-lived MCP server per network; call describe_network at connect time.
+One long-lived MCP server per network; call describe_network at connect time. query_entity uses the two-step protocol — lookup-only, no caller ingest payload.

 describe_networkquery_entityhealth_check